marcj/mowla.js/README.md

 ```

-To use { and } in regular way, just esacpe it.
+To use { and } in regular way, just escape it.

 ```html